-CastleBranch Documentation Vendor
+Exxat Documentation Vendor

-All College of Applied Health Science students who complete clinical/fieldwork rotations are required to submit all healthcare requirements, forms and general requirements to an outside vendor called CastleBranch.
+Students are required to submit all healthcare requirements, forms and general requirements to an outside vendor called Exxat.
 This is a vendor used by many universities to review and store electronic records of health and other requirements.

-The requirements include a Background check and Drug Test which are completed via CastleBranch.
+The requirements include a background check and ten-panel drug test which are completed via Exxat and their partner, Universal Background.
 In addition, students are required to have health insurance coverage during the entire academic program, either provided by the student or through UIC's CampusCare HMO.

-Students are also required to have an annual physical examination and tuberculosis (TB) test and provide evidence of either immunization or immunity via titer lab reports for a variety of conditions including, Measles, Mumps & Rubella (MMR), Tetanus/Diptheria (T/D), Varicella (Chicken Pox), Hepatitis B and Influenza.
+Students are also required to have an annual physical examination and tuberculosis (TB) test and are required to provide evidence of either immunization or immunity via titer lab reports for a variety of conditions including, Measles, Mumps & Rubella (MMR), Tetanus/Diptheria/Pertussis (TDAP), Varicella (Chicken Pox), Hepatitis B, COVID-19, and Influenza.